m00np1e/gif-manip/README.md

 strobe-yellow (strobes the image yellow with direction supplied in -d)\
 strobe-orange (strobes the image orange with direction supplied in -d)\
 create-four (creates 4 tiles, upper left & right and lower left & right)

+If you choose an option where direction and/or speed doesn't matter, those inputs are required but ignored.

 Requires: https://github.com/python-pillow/Pillow